thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 };
 {% endhighlight %}

+### Part 1: Scrape and print the jobs in the jobs table

+If we inspect the jobs table, we see that:

-Each of the rows in this table has an `id` attribute that begins with the word job.
+* Each row in the table has an `id` attribute that begins with the string `job`
+* Job urls contains the string `jobdetail.ftl?job=`
+* A job's location is contained in a `span` element in the column after the one containing the job link

 [![Job Link CSS](/assets/scraping-with-casperjs/joblink_css.png)](/assets/scraping-with-casperjs/joblink_css.png)

-Within each row is the url for the job.
-The url contains the string `jobdetail.ftl?job=`.
-The location for a job is contained within a `span` element in the column after the one containing the job link.

 Based on the above attributes, we have all the information we need extract the title, url, and location for each job in the table.